Equidistribution of polynomial sequences in function fields, with applications: Introduction

-Given our equidistribution result, we will study some special sets in $\Fq[t]$ which are closely related to equidistribution and at present less well understood than their integer counterparts.
-These are van der Corput and intersective sets.
-In particular, we will prove the following result.
+Our equidistribution result is applicable in virtually any situation involving some notion of equidistribution for polynomials in $\T$.
+In particular, in Sections \ref{sec:vdc} and \ref{sec:glasner}, we investigate some special sets in $\Fq[t]$ closely related to equidistribution and presently less well understood than their integer counterparts.
+These are van der Corput, intersective and Glasner sets.
+An accessible consequence of this work is the following result, which is a consequence of our Theorem \ref{th:vdc1}, established in Section 6.